Thanks for attending the 5th Annual Easton Farm Tour!

 This celebration of Easton, a local farming community within Fairfield County CT, was a self-guided tour of Easton farms.
 The event began at the Easton Firehouse Green, One Center Road, Easton, Connecticut.
-Here visitors checked in and picked up the event map and pass to events and incentives offered by farmers and community organizations at the different locations throughout day.
+Here visitors checked in and picked up the event map & pass to events and incentives offered by farmers and community organizations at the different locations throughout day.

-The Easton Firehouse Green acted as home base throughout the tour.
+The Easton Firehouse Green served as home base throughout the tour.
 Food, music, and family entertainment met visitors as they signed in to take the tour.
-Easton organizations who support our Easton farmers and farmland preservation showed up and had booths on the green.
-Skinny Pines – an Easton-based purveyor of wood-fired pizzas – was on site with their mobile wood-fired oven selling pizza, Dan Tressler’s String Fingers Band – one of our most talented Easton musicians — performed live music, and the Easton Community Center had the green in full play with some old time fun and games for the entire family — tug of war and the giant life size game of checkers were some of the favorites.
-“This day captured the essence of days long gone with the simple enjoyment of a small town, a few farms and wholesome family time” said Cochran-Dougall.
+Easton organizations supporting our Easton farmers and farmland preservation had a presence on the green.
+Skinny Pines – an Easton-based purveyor of wood-fired pizzas – was on site with their mobile wood-fired oven selling pizza, Dan Tressler’s “Cricket Tell The Weather” – one of our most talented Easton musicians — performed live music, and the Easton Community Center had the green in full play with some old time fun and games for the entire family — tug of war and the giant life size game of checkers are some of the favorites.
+“This day captures the essence of days long gone with the simple enjoyment of a small town, a few farms and wholesome family time” says Lori Cochran-Dougall, co-chair of the Easton Farm Tour.

-Visitors met with members of the Easton Garden Club, creators of the Easton Farm Map – “Easton is a Farmers’ Market”.
-People stopped by to learn about how to preserve the produce from local farms and how to “growing your own” at the UConn Master Gardener booth.
+Visitors learned about preserving and storing the produce from local farms and help with growing and maintaining their gardens at the UConn Master Gardener booth.
 The Easton Public Library prepared an “Easton Farm Tour Reading list” brochure which delighted visitors.
-Members of the Ag Commisison were on hand to discuss the farming initiative in front of Samuel Staples Elementary School and support for our Easton Farmers.
-The The Aspetuck Land Trust shared information about preserving open space and natural resources in Easton, Fairfield, Weston and Westport and created excitement around the 34-acre Randall’s Farm Nature Preserve, once a dairy farm, now open in Easton.
+Members of the Ag Commission were on hand to discuss the farming initiative in front of Samuel Staples Elementary School and support for our Easton Farmers.
+The Aspetuck Land Trust shared information about preserving open space and natural resources in Easton, Fairfield, Weston and Westport and the 34-acre Randall’s Farm Nature Preserve, once a dairy farm, now open in Easton.